Alan-CQU/DailyNews/README.md

 ```

-The temporary fix for the above which I use for further testing the application
+The temporary fix for the above which I used for further testing the application

 ```java
  //Todo: Temporary fix, to update